Hunv/can2mqtt/README.md

 This description describes the current release version.
 Possibly there are changes, if you build from code.

 # Latest Updates

+## V5.0

+Breaking changes:
+ - Running on .NET 8.0 instead of .NET 6.0

+New features:
+ - Added option `ConvertUnknown`, this defines if values of an unknown typed message (e.g., no entry in StiebelEltron.json) shall be converted with all possible formats and printed to console.
+ - Added fallback value converter for unknown indexes in StiebelEltron.json for easier debugging.

+Fixes:
+ - Do not publish unknown values to MQTT broker
+ - Load StiebelEltron.json only once during runtime

+## V4.4
 This software was just updated.
 The main and breaking changes are:
 - Running on .NET 6.0 instead of Dotnet Core 2.2
 - Using SOCKETCAND instead of CANLOGSERVER